mindscan-de/OrangeMoon-Backend/README.md

   e.g. tabemashou - let's eat together
 * provide the reading of a sentence (for the Translation memory)
 * input romaji support to just drop switching to the Japan-IME everytime

+* Quiz in a competitive mode
+** e.g same questions for two players / round based - dueling mode, and see whether the opponent made an error

 ## TODO